 To use data not stored in a specific component, select URL.
 Generally, this data lives in two places:

-To reference data collections in Unqork, use the Data Collection Icon Data Collections tab at the Application Level.
-Click Create Data Collection to create a new data collection.
-Or, look through the available data collections and use one of those.
+To reference Data Collections in Unqork, use the Data Collections tab at the Application Level.
+Click Create Data Collection to create a new Data Collection.
+Or, explore the available Data Collections and use one of them.

 Enter the information to display in the drop-down selections.
 These are your end-user's options.
 For external APIs, you'll find this information in the API documentation.
 To pull data from a Data Collection, enter the column header you want to use.